KenKundert/addsshkeys/README.rst

     addsshkeys <config>

-where ``<config>`` is the name of the configuration you wish to use.
+where ``<config>`` is the name of the configuration you wish to use (no need to give the .nt suffix).
 In this way you can have several bundles of keys that you can load as needed.

 Releases